Support The Podcast

 Avalaura now uses energy work, particularly Reiki, with her clients to access what talk therapy often misses.

-"What I love about Reiki and energy work is you’re going to get the energy that you need right now, and that energy shifts," she explains.
-"A session today can be completely different from a session tomorrow.
-It shifts based on what you need most at this time."
+What I love about Reiki and energy work is you're going to get the energy that you need right now, and that energy shifts, she explains.
+A session today can be completely different from a session tomorrow.
+It shifts based on what you need most at this time.

-Energy healing creates permission to feel whatever arises.
-"A lot of times during these sessions, feelings come up that you didn’t even know you were having, that you couldn’t put into words."
+The practice requires letting go of control and surrendering to the experience.
+A lot of times during these sessions, feelings come up that you didn't even know you were having, that you couldn't put into words.

-As Leah notes: "Something finally got safe enough inside of you that you allow something that’s been suppressed, that’s caused you to be numb, to suddenly be cathartically expressed and then let go of."
+As Leah notes: something finally got safe enough inside of you that you allow something that's been suppressed, that's caused you to be numb, to suddenly be cathartically expressed and then let go of.

 Creating Safety to Be Vulnerable